 Vinita in Craig County, Oklahoma — The American South (West South Central)

 Location.
-36° 38.31′ N, 95° 9.56′ W. Marker is in Vinita, Oklahoma, in Craig County.
-Marker is at the intersection of West Canadian Avenue and South Smith Street, on the right when traveling west on West Canadian Avenue.
+36° 38.282′ N, 95° 9.547′ W. Marker is in Vinita, Oklahoma, in Craig County.
+Memorial is at the intersection of Canadian Avenue and Smith Street, on the right when traveling east on Canadian Avenue.
 Touch for map.
 Marker is in this post office area: Vinita OK 74301, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-War Memorial (within shouting distance of this marker); U.S. 66 Will Rogers Highway (approx. 0.8 miles away); Grand River Dam (approx. 4 miles away); Old Military Road6th Kansas Cavalry (approx. 10˝ miles away); 14th Kansas Cavalry (approx. 10˝ miles away); 2nd Indian Homeguards (approx. 10˝ miles away); 3rd Indian Homeguards (approx. 10˝ miles away).
+Worcester Academy (within shouting distance of this marker); President Franklin D. Roosevelt Stops at Vinita Katy Railroad Depot (approx. half a mile away); U.S. 66 - Will Rogers Highway (approx. 0.8 miles away); Grand River Dam (approx. 4 miles away); Old Military Road (approx. 9.6 miles away); 6th Kansas Cavalry (approx. 10½ miles away); 14th Kansas Cavalry (approx. 10½ miles away); 2nd Indian Homeguards (approx. 10½ miles away).
 Touch for a list and map of all markers in Vinita.